autofac/Documentation/docs/register/prop-method-injection.rst

       public required ILogger Logger { get; set; }

       public required IConfigReader ConfigReader { get; set; }

+      public IDatabaseContext Context { get; set; }
     }

 When the component is resolved, Autofac will populate the ``Logger`` and ``ConfigReader`` properties as if they were constructor parameters.
+The ``Context`` property will be treated like a standard property and will not be populated by default.

 Required property injection also works automatically in all base classes with required properties: